 It doesn't take a trained eye to see our three wheel car is anything but ordinary.
 As a matter of fact, it took an investment of over three years of design and fabrication work to develop this functional prototype.
 The vehicle allows its creators — MOTHER EARTH NEWS founder John Shuttleworth and members of our research crew — to actually put into practice a number of concepts that had previously been seen only on paper (if anywhere).

 In Hey, Take a Look at Our Three-Wheeled Car we gave readers a brief preview of our project car, which was then undergoing some initial testing.
-In that article, we pointed out that the American public is experiencing a metamorphosis in its approach to personal transportation, and our vehicle fills a niche that didn't even exist
+In that article, we pointed out that the American public is experiencing a metamorphosis in its approach to personal transportation, and our vehicle fills a niche that didn't even exist until the car was actually built!

 If that's difficult to understand, consider the following: Despite the fact that petroleum prices seem to have stabilized for the present and big cars are still very much a part of our highway scene, the trend is undeniably toward smaller, lighter, more functional automobiles even if they're often "disguised" as traditional sedans.
 And, given that "new" direction, it's not inconceivable that micro-minis — cars even smaller than today's subcompacts — might soon become common on American thoroughfares just as they've been on the crowded streets of Europe and the Orient for years.